morriswchris/bushleague/README.md

 ## Installation / Usage
 To install simply run `npm install -g bushleague`.
 That's it!

-To use, simply run `bushleague -l <league identifier>`.
+To use, run `bushleague -l <league identifier>`.
 Running `bushleague --help` will show you a list of all the supported leagues.

 ```shell
 someone at codes in ~/ ➜  bushleague -l nhl